Skip to main content

 Contact us for more information.

-They are responsible for enforcing the Auckland and Kermadec Recreational Fishing Rules, which include set net code of practice and rules for the use of crab pots.
+They enforce the Auckland and Kermadec Recreational Fishing Rules, which include rules for using set nets and crab pots.

 Related topics